 |Unidentified keyboard||7A1HS, 7A1CA||ca. 1970?|

 The Micro Switch Catalog 51 excerpt was provided by the National Museum of American History Library (part of the Smithsonian Institution).
-The PDF of promotional material was scanned in by the Computer History Museum, and is (apparently despite their best efforts) low resolution and out of focus.
-No documentation has been found that covers the reed keyboard switches, but Honeywell were able to locate a subset of the A charts for them.
+The promotional material was scanned in by the Computer History Museum.
+No literature has been found that covers the reed keyboard switches, but Honeywell were able to locate a subset of the A charts for them.